Russia presses Donbas attacks as Polish leader praises Kyiv - NewsBreak

 Russia presses Donbas attacks as Polish leader praises Kyiv

-Lawmakers gave a standing ovation to President Andrzej Duda, who thanked them for the honor of speaking where “the heart of a free, independent and democratic Ukraine beats.”
-Duda said that to end the conflict, Ukraine did not need to submit to conditions given by Russian President Vladimir Putin.
+Lawmakers gave a standing ovation to President Andrzej Duda, who thanked them for the honor of speaking where “the heart of a free, independent and democratic Ukraine beats."
+Duda received more applause when he said that to end the conflict, Ukraine did not need to submit to conditions given by Russian President Vladimir Putin.

 “Unfortunately, in Europe there have also been disturbing voices in recent times demanding that Ukraine yield to Putin’s demands,” he said.
 "I want to say clearly: Only Ukraine has the right to decide about its future.
 Only Ukraine has the right to decide for itself.”